|The most popular 2-player card game in the US|

 Selecting melds at knockingWhen playing online and knocking, by default only the meld with the minimum points gets auto-selected.
 If this behavior is undesirable, then in Game table / Preferences you can select the setting 'Knocker Selects All Melds'.
 Melds will be shown as straight vertical or horizontal lines drawn on cards unless the option "Don't Mark Melds" is used.
 In the picture below, the possible melds intersect and the optimal meld is selected.
 You can use the 'Next' in the dialog to change the selection of melds.

-End of the hand and the 50-th card ruleModern Tournament Gin Rummy rules add an extra twist toelement of skill the relatively rare to gin rummy endgame - the case when the stock pile is reduced to only the last 2 cards.
+End of the hand and the 50-th card ruleModern Tournament Gin Rummy rules add an extra twist to an element of skill: in a relatively rare gin rummy endgame, it is the case when the stock pile is reduced to only the last 2 cards.
 This is called the fiftieth card rule.
 When the 50th card is drawn from the stock pile before any player knocked or ginned, leaving twoand just 2 cards remain in the stock pile, the 50-th card rule states that says that both players may have action on the 50th card.

 What it means in practice is the following: